SocialJax: An Evaluation Suite for Multi-agent Reinforcement Learning in Sequential Social Dilemmas: Experiments

+\textbf{IPPO Common reward and IPPO Individual reward} We compare the performance of common reward IPPO (IPPO-CR) and individual reward IPPO (IPPO-IR) across different environments.
+In the default \emph{individual reward} setting, each agent receives a reward based on the joint-action, independent of the payoffs of other agents.
+This creates incentives for agents to over exploit common pool resources, because only they benefit from their actions, while the social costs are shared by all.
 In contrast, a \emph{common reward}, or \emph{team reward} means that all agents share a single reward signal, typically the total payoff of all agents in the environment.
 The common reward encourages cooperation, as the objective of each agent is to maximize the total reward, making individual agents more inclined to adopt collaborative behaviors.
 In Figure \ref{fig:training curves}, a common reward typically performs better than individual rewards, as the agents attempt to maximize the total payoff.

 \textbf{MAPPO} As a centralized learning method, MAPPO has access to information from all agents, which leads to strong performance in Clean Up (\Cref{fig:train_cleanup}), and Mushrooms (\Cref{fig:train_mushrooms}).
 However, MAPPO exhibits less stable training dynamics, as its centralized critic aggregates observations from all agents, increasing the learning difficulty of the network.
-In particular, it struggles with Commons Harvest: Partnership (\Cref{fig:train_harvest_partnership}) and Gift Refinement (\Cref{fig:train_gift}), where it significantly under performs IPPO-CR.
+In particular, it struggles with Commons Harvest: Partnership (\Cref{fig:train_harvest_partnership}) and Gift Refinement (\Cref{fig:train_gift}), where it under performs IPPO-CR.

+\textbf{VDN} outperforms the IPPO: Individual Reward baseline in several environments, including Coins, Commons Harvest variants, Mushrooms, and Prisoner's Dilemma: Arena (see \Cref{fig:train_coins,fig:train_harvest_open,fig:train_harvest_closed,fig:train_harvest_partnership,fig:train_mushrooms,fig:pd_arena}), but its linear decomposition of the joint Q-value restricts its ability to model complex inter-agent interactions, leading to suboptimal performance in harder social dilemmas.